 Also in A Kipling Pageant, 1935.
 Collected in The Five Nations, I.V., 1919, D.V., 1940, the Sussex Edition, vol.33 and the Burwash Edition, vol.26.

-One of the most often quoted and most regularly misunderstood poems in the language.
-It is helpful to read “The White Man’s Burden”, which has been used to condemn the form of imperialism which Kipling embraced, alongside his letter of 18 August 1898, to the American George Cram Cook.
+One of the most often quoted and most regularly misunderstood poems in the canon.
+It is helpful to read “The White Man’s Burden”, which has been used to condemn the form of imperialism that Kipling embraced, alongside his letter of 18 August 1898, to the American, George Cram Cook.
 At the time of Kipling’s letter, Cook, a professor of English, was stationed at Camp Cuba Libra in Florida, as a member of the 50th Iowa Volunteers; he later went down to fame as the founder of the Provincetown Players.

 Welcoming America to the world of adult responsibility among the nations, Kipling writes of :